 The objective is to bring together people from academia, industry, and government research agencies to discuss how the field of robot planning should progress to make robots less reliant on human supervision and more widely deployable in the real world.

-part of a team including the GAMMA, tele-presence, and computer vision groups at UNC, the Computational Robotics Group receives funding from NSF's Computing Research Infrastructure program to purchase large-scale robotics equipment.
+- As part of a team including the GAMMA, tele-presence, and computer vision groups at UNC, the Computational Robotics Group receives funding from NSF's Computing Research Infrastructure program to purchase large-scale robotics equipment.
 The group is looking forward to adding new robotics hardware to the lab!

 - We receive funding from NIH for a 4-year project to develop a new endonasal surgical robot capable of accessing difficult-to-reach sites in the brain for cancer surgery and treatment.
 The project is in collaboration with mechanical engineering and neurosurgery teams at Vanderbilt University.
 Our focus will be on motion planning algorithms and software for the new medical device.